The Jayne Mansfield Story: Plot

 The film tells the fictionalized rise and fall of Hollywood bombshell and sex symbol Jayne Mansfield.

 The Jayne Mansfield Story opens in 1967 in Mississippi with Jayne Mansfield closing a show and then talking on a payphone with Mickey Hargitay about going on a new tour together.
 Intercut with scenes of Mansfield getting into a car and then crashing when the driver tries to overtake a spray truck is film of a teleprinter typing out the news of Mansfield's death.
 An announcer reads the text over both scenes.
 The film then goes to credits, intercut with still images of Mansfield as a child and young woman.

 The next scene is of an unnamed woman interviewing Hargitay about Mansfield (Hargitay's graying hair indicates that this is some time after her death).
 Hargitay shows her photos including one where a dark-haired Mansfield poses with a chimpanzee as a publicity stunt to promote a film premiere at the theater where she worked as a popcorn salesperson.
 (Hargitay narrates throughout the rest of the film).
 At a scene from the theater and at home Mansfield expresses her desire to act in films and she is shown as a single mother, taking care of her only daughter Jayne Marie after the father left because he disagreed with her acting ambition.

 In the next scene Mansfield approaches talent agent Bob Garrett on the street (whom she met, off-screen, at the premiere).
 She manages to convince Garrett to give her an audition for a one line part in a film after pushing her chest out and declaring that she has something more than Marilyn Monroe.
 At the audition, Mansfield declines to read the line given to her, opting instead to read a line from Come Back, Little Sheba.
 She doesn't get the part.

 Meeting later with Garrett, Mansfield makes a high pitched cooing sound and strikes a pose, asking rhetorically if this is what they want.
 Garrett tells her she might be on to something and tells her to lose weight and change her hair.
-Mansfield states that she'll project an airheaded bimbo image until her career gets going and then she'll switch to more serious roles.
-A month later Mansfield meets with Garrett at a car dealership, with blonde hair and wearing a pink polka-dot dress, she's received a pink Cadillac for free as promotion.
+Mansfield states that she will project an airheaded bimbo image until her career gets going and then she will switch to more serious roles.
+A month later Mansfield meets with Garrett at a car dealership, with blonde hair and wearing a pink polka-dot dress, she is received a pink Cadillac for free as promotion.

 Next, Mansfield appears at the Southern California press club (courtesy of Garrett to raise her profile), handing out Christmas presents while wearing a white fur trimmed bikini top and bottom.
 At a Florida poolside photoshoot, Mansfield pretends to fall in the pool (losing her bikini top in the process), shouting that she can't swim to get the attention of the photographers who eagerly take pictures of her.